A role is a named set of permissions

 This role grants the ability to write code that runs on the server in a sandbox

 as well as the ability to share that code for use by other users under their own userIDs.
-Analyst
+For set up details, see Developer Roles

 : (Premium Feature)